 Sure, running, hiking, or biking sound great, but it’s most important to do what truly makes you feel good.
 For some that might mean signing up for a favorite fitness class or swinging by a yoga studio.
 For health coach, book author, and iHeart radio host Melanie Young, the latter is already a part of her holiday plan.

-“I’ll be visiting my yoga studio for some quiet ‘me time’ after hosting 15 people for Thursday dinner,” says Young, who will be leading a Fearless & Fabulous Retreat this February in Costa Baja Resort, Mexico.
+“I’ll be visiting my yoga studio for some quiet ‘me time’ after hosting 15 people for Thursday dinner,” says Young, who led a Fearless & Fabulous Retreat last February in Costa Baja Resort, Mexico.
 “Make ‘me time’ as important as ‘we time’ for the entire weekend,” she adds.
 “You may be hosting guests or you may be a visiting guest in someone’s home.
 It’s crucial to strike a balance between opting in to be with the gang and opting out for some quiet time on your own.
 Whatever you do, the key is to fully focus on what you are doing and enjoy it.”

 Photos by Javier Gonzalez